grnet/synnefo/docs/install-guide-debian.rst

 can talk to Ganeti even after a Ganeti master-failover.

 ``user`` and ``pass`` denote the RAPI user's username and the RAPI user's password.
 Once we setup the first backend to point at our Ganeti cluster, we update the Cyclades backends status by running:

 .. code-block:: console

    $ snf-manage backend-update-status

-Cyclades can manage multiple Ganeti backends, but for the purpose of this guide,we won't get into more detail regarding mulitple backends.
-If you want to learn more please see /*TODO*/.
+Cyclades can manage multiple Ganeti backends, but for the purpose of this guide, we won't get into more detail regarding multiple backends.

 Add a Public Network
 ----------------------